 - learn how to contribute to their communities, organizations and relationships in ways that lead to the optimization of the mind-brain-body system.

-See one of my latest talks at the Symposium on Neuroscience and Physiological Perspectives on Design Thinking and Creativity hosted by Stanford University and the Hasso Plattner Institute for Design in Berlin.
+One of my latest talks was at the Symposium on Neuroscience and Physiological Perspectives on Design Thinking and Creativity hosted by Stanford University and the Hasso Plattner Institute for Design in Berlin.
 The theme was 'Embodied Creativity and Cognition'.

 CURRENT AND PAST CLIENTS

 Northwestern University, School of Education and Social Policy

 City Colleges of Chicago

 Illinois State University, Department of Education